Do you know how to recognize the signs of a bad relationship?

 There is no shame in finding yourself in a bad relationship.
 But, if you’re in a bad relationship, you know how bad it can feel.
 How alone you can feel and how much you can question yourself and your own judgment.

 See, it’s easy to fall for the wrong person.
 Especially if they’re charming, or have “swept you off your feet.”
 Truth be told, many people who at first can seem incredibly charming and interested can end up being the worst kinds of narcissists.
 One of my mentors used to say to me, “Fast on, fast off,” when it comes to relationships.
 To this day, I’ve found that advice to be true.
 But, sometimes we fall for the wrong person.
 Maybe the timing is off, or you realize you want different things, maybe you end up tolerating bad behavior, or being the instigator of bad behavior because you’re bored.
-Whatever the case, if you see the signs of a bad relationship in your relationship, maybe it’s time to rethink your current partner.
+Whatever the case, if you see the signs of a toxic relationship, maybe it’s time to rethink your current partner.

 Biggest signs of a bad relationship